-Procedure 2-3 To run the MPI application
+Procedure 3-3 To run the MPI application

-1. Use the mpiexec\mpt command included in SGI MPT.
+Use the mpiexec\mpt command included in the SGI Message Passing Toolkit (MPT).
 The mpiexec\mpt command is a wrapper script that assembles the correct host list and corresponding mpirun command before it runs the assembled mpirun command.
 The format is as follows:

-mpiexec\mpt [-n processes] ./a.out
+mpiexec\mpt -n processes ./a.out

 For processes, specify the total number of MPI processes in the application.
-Use this syntax on both a single-host and clustered systems.
-For more information, see the mpiexec\mpt(1) man page.
+Use this syntax on both a single host and clustered systems.
+For more information, see the mpiexec(1) man page.